prakhar0x01/prakhar0x01.github.io/index.md

 I've responsibly disclosed my exploitations with organizations including the US Dept. Of Defence, NASA, Google, Netherlands Government, United Nations, Sony, LeetCode, TradingView, Groww, Stanford University, Starbucks and more(<code style="color: red;">Confidential</code>).
 Currently in the way to work with more like them.

 Addtionally, I'm Interested in Gaming, Psychology & Philosophy, Mental Health, DarkWeb and more.
 I occasionally play CTFs on [TryHackMe](https://tryhackme.com/p/PrakharPorwal) & [HackingHub](https://hackinghub.io/).
-Sometimes [Chess](https://www.chess.com/) also.
 So ping me, If you're interested in collaborating or just want to chat about any of these topics, feel free to reach out!

 ---